 - This is considered the best protection for packaging purposes by far.

 - Padded dividers work well if you’re shipping more than one fragile item in one box.
 They will add enough space for the items to sit comfortably in the box.

 - Bubble wrap will not only protect a delicate item from breaking, but it is also extremely fun and addictive to play with once the receiver of the goods unpacks their order.

 Adding a “Fragile” label to your package is as important as packaging it properly.
 Shipping companies pay special attention to fragile items and handle them differently than those that are non-fragile.
 Make sure the label is big enough to be clearly visible.
 You can even add multiple labels that are visible from different angles, just don’t cover the shipping address.

 Prepare Your Package and Ship With PackageHopper

-At PackageHopper, we offer the best rates for international shipping to over 210 countries worldwide, and our carriers, UPS and FedEx, will make sure to deliver everything in one piece.
+At PackageHopper, we offer the best rates for international shipping to over 210 countries worldwide, and our carriers will make sure to deliver everything in one piece.

 On our FAQ page, you can find useful information regarding the preparation of your shipment and you can easily calculate your costs right away!